 All, JR East says on its website, combine "traditional Japanese aesthetics with a futuristic spirit."

-NHK World reports that only one out of every 76 applicants was able to get a place on the train's first trip this week.
+NHK World reports that only one out of every 76 applicants was able to get a place on the train's first trip in May 2017.